vacancy/Jacinle/README.md

     a configuration file named `jacinle.yml` in the current working directory and its parent directories.
 This file specifies additional environmental variables to add, for example.

-    ```
+    ```yaml
     project_root: true  # tell the script that the folder containing this file is the root of a project.
 The directory will be added to PYTHONPATH.
     system:
         envs:
             CUDA_HOME: /usr/local/cuda-10.0  # set needed environment variables here.
     path:
         bin:  # will be prepended to $PATH
             /usr/local/bin
         python:  # will be prepended to $PYTHONPATH
             /Users/jiayuanm/opt/my_python_lib
     vendors:  # load additional Python packages (root paths will be added to PYTHONPATH)
         pybullet_tools:
             root: /Users/jiayuanm/opt/pybullet/utils
         alfred:
             root: /Users/jiayuanm/opt/alfred
     ```

 2. `jac-crun <gpu_ids> xxx.py`